 Maintenance of 4DWX Knowledge Base

 Report: No work.
-When the liaison is hired in March, this work will resume.
+After the liaison is hired in March, this work will resume.

 Teleconferences with ranges

 Report: All-range teleconferences are normally scheduled each month to discuss problems and requests for individual ranges as well as topics of interest to everyone.
 Over the past several months, these meetings were convened, with participation from each range listed:

-November 3: ATC, CRTC, DPG

 December 1: ATC, CRTC, DPG, RTC, WSMR, YPG

 January 5: ATC, CRTC, DPG, RTC, WSMR

+February 2: ATC, CRTC, DPG, RTC

 Support for safari missions (see Appendix B for a full list of missions)

-Report: Support was provided for the Safari missions listed in Appendix B. Two missions were running during the month of January: continuations of the Ft.
-Wingate configuration for WSMR and the San Nicholas Island configuration for WSMR.
+Report: Support was provided for the Safari missions listed in Appendix B. Three missions were running during February: resumption of the existing PMRF configuration for WSMR and continuations of the Ft.
+Wingate configuration for WSMR and the San Nicholas Island

+configuration for WSMR.
+The San Nicholas Island run was adjusted in order to support the MLP mission, which was far out-to-sea to the west.
+This involved expanding Domain 2 to the west, re-generating the terrain files and adding MLP ship location to Domain 2 images.
 Normal support included the monitoring of runs and trouble-shooting of run failures.

 Demonstrations of real-time support for tethered systems in theater Report: No work.